pukkapies/urop2019/README.md

 os.environ['CUDA_DEVICE_ORDER'] = 'PCI_BUS_ID'
 os.environ['CUDA_VISIBLE_DEVICES'] = '0,1'

-config = projectname_train.parse_config('/srv/data/urop/config.json', '/srv/data/urop/clean_lastfm.db')
+config = parse_config_json('/srv/data/urop/config.json', '/srv/data/urop/clean_lastfm.db')

-training.train(train_dataset, valid_dataset, frontend='waveform', strategy=strategy, config=config, epochs=10)
+train.train_with_fit(train_dataset, valid_dataset, frontend='waveform', strategy=strategy, config=config, epochs=10)
 ```
-If you prefer to use `training_custom.py`, do exactly the same procedure as above, except replacing `training` with `training_custom` and uncommenting the two `strategy.experimental_distribute_dataset()` lines.
+If you prefer to use the custom training loop, follow exactly the same procedure as above, except replacing `train_with_fit()` with `train()` and uncommenting the two `strategy.experimental_distribute_dataset()` lines.

 ## Validating and Predicting

-The evaluation tools are contained in the script `projectname.py`.
+The evaluation tools are contained in the script `orpheus.py`.
 There is a `test()` function which simply tests the model's performance on the test dataset from a certain checkpoint.
 There is also a `predict()` function which takes an audio array (in waveform or log mel-spectrogram format) and uses the model to return the most confident tag predicitons for that track.
 Optionally, the audio array might be sliced in `n_slices` sliding windows of length `window_length`, and the final tag predictions will average out the tag predictions for each single slice.
 In either case, you will need to pass a `threshold` to determine which tags are shown, based on their prediction confidence.

 *Example:*

 To test a log-mel-spectrogram model on the test dataset (as specified by `split` in the config JSON):

 ```
-python projectname.py test log-mel-spectrogram --checkpoint /path/to/model/checkpoint --config /path/to/config.json --lastfm /path/to/clean/lastfm.db --tfrecords-dir /srv/data/urop/tfrecords-log-mel-spectrogram
+python orpheus.py test log-mel-spectrogram --checkpoint /path/to/model/checkpoint --config /path/to/config.json --lastfm /path/to/clean/lastfm.db --tfrecords-dir /srv/data/urop/tfrecords-log-mel-spectrogram
 ```

 To use the same model to predict tags with threshold 0.1 for a single audio track (or multiple tracks in the same folder):

 ```
-python projectname.py predict log-mel-spectrogram --checkpoint /path/to/model/checkpoint --config /path/to/config.json --lastfm /path/to/clean/lastfm.db -t 0.1 --mp3 /path/to/your/song.mp3
+python orpheus.py predict log-mel-spectrogram --checkpoint /path/to/model/checkpoint --config /path/to/config.json --lastfm /path/to/clean/lastfm.db -t 0.1 --mp3 /path/to/your/song.mp3
 ```

 To use the same model to predict tags with threshold 0.1 for a 30 sec recording:

 ```
-python projectname.py predict log-mel-spectrogram --checkpoint /path/to/model/checkpoint --config /path/to/config.json --lastfm /path/to/clean/lastfm.db -t 0.1 --record --record-length 30
+python orpheus.py predict log-mel-spectrogram --checkpoint /path/to/model/checkpoint --config /path/to/config.json --lastfm /path/to/clean/lastfm.db -t 0.1 --record --record-length 30
 ```

 ## Results